MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/certificate-requirements-eap-tls-peap.md

 ## Minimum certificate requirements

-All certificates that are used for network access authentication must meet the requirements for X.509 certificates, and they must also meet the requirements for connections that use Secure Sockets Layer (SSL) encryption and Transport Level Security (TLS) encryption.
+All certificates that are used for network access authentication must meet the requirements for X.509 certificates.
+They must also meet the requirements for connections that use Secure Sockets Layer (SSL) encryption and Transport Level Security (TLS) encryption.
 After these minimum requirements are met, both the client certificates and the server certificates must meet the following additional requirements.

 ## Client certificate requirements